-Our 2 - 3 hour Advisory Visits offer a fresh perspective on how your outdoor spaces can be used, resourced and managed.
-Our expertise in designing innovative outdoor learning and play spaces is combined with many years’ experience of helping teachers and practitioners enrich their curriculum by taking learning outdoors and improving the quality of playtimes.
-This expertise helps you focus your thinking, offers insight into the true potential of your site and will inspire you to make sustainable changes to the way you use, design or manage your outdoor spaces and places.
+Our two-three hour Advisory Visits offer a fresh, focused perspective on how your outdoor spaces can be used, resourced and managed.
+Our expertise in designing innovative outdoor learning and play spaces is combined with many years’ experience of helping teachers enrich their curriculum by taking learning outdoors and improving the quality of playtimes.
+This expertise helps you focus your thinking, offer an insight into the true potential of your site and inspire you to make sustainable changes to the way you use, design or manage your outdoor spaces and places.

-In our experience, the best outdoor learning and play happens when settings concentrate on doing things outdoors, and not on having things.
-We are truly independent; our focus is always on working with you to identify, analyse and support children's learning and wellbeing, not on selling you 'stuff'.
+In our experience, the best outdoor learning happens when the focus is on doing things outdoors, rather than having things.
+We are truly independent; our focus is always on helping you identify how to make outdoors support your children and your curriculum, not on selling you 'stuff'.

 We’ll follow up the visit with an email containing a bulleted summary of the discussions, suggested reading and research, and relevant learning resources or advice sheets that we know will enable you move forwards, whatever the size of your budget.